reesamu/Innovation-Summit-2025/docs/index.md

 Weather conditions can change rapidly throughout each day and from day to day.
 Layers are always a good choice.

-The average temperature in Boulder in May for a typical day ranges from a high of 78°F (25.6°C) to a low of 44°F (6.7°C).
+The average temperature in Boulder in September for a typical day ranges from a high of 75.4°F (24.1°C) to a low of 48.3°F (9°C).
 Some would describe the temperature to be moderately chilly.
 The general area may also feel breezy.
 The sun is strong in Boulder, so please bring sunscreen, sunglasses, and a hat.
 There are many trails near Boulder, so hiking or running shoes and a set of workout clothes can help get you outside during your stay.

 ## Transportation